samuelmullin/sparkfun-inventors-kit-nerves/circuit2b/README.md

-# Circuit 2A- Buzzer
+# Circuit 2B - Digital Trumpet

 ## Overview

-In [Circuit 2b](./base), you'll build a digital trumpet that you can use to serenade someone you love.
+In [Circuit 2B](./base), you'll build a digital trumpet that you can use to serenade someone you love.

 ## Challenges